Astlaan/whisper-dictate/README.md

 -   Windows Operating System.
 -   An `OPENAI_API_KEY` environment variable set with your valid OpenAI API key.
+-   Enough credits in your OpenAI account.
+The Whisper API costs $0.004 per minute of audio.

 ### Installation & Execution